mothur/mothur.github.io/_wiki/mothur_v.1.21.0.md

 August will be a busy month as Pat will be participating in the STAMPS course at the Marine Biology Laboratory and will be hosting his own workshop in Detroit, MI.
 Spaces are still available for the Detroit workshop.
-Hopefully, he\'ll cross paths with some of you soon!
+Hopefully, he'll cross paths with some of you soon!

 ## New commands